webonise/Middleman-Template/README.md

 What You Get
 ==============

+* `gulp html:check` to check your HTML for validation and style.
 * Our collective corporate wisdom about how to start a Middleman project leveraging Gulp.
 * Pre-configured defaults for Middleman's configuration.
 * Automatic minification on build, but nice, readable versions in development.